davidemodolo/LLMs_for_Agent_Planning/thesis.md

-# Abstract

-TODO: at the end

 # Introduction (2/3 pages)

 > context, problem, state-of-the-art, specific problem of the thesis, objective/objectives, expected results, structure

-## context, problem, state-of-the-art, specific problem of the thesis, objective/objectives

 context: AI, Generative systems
-problem: AI system are capable of planning and reaching a goal.
+problem: There are AI system capable of planning and reaching a goal.
 Are LLM capable?
-state-of-the-art: LLM applied to similar problems specific problem of the thesis: objective/objectives: show the effectiveness of an LLM of a typical AI problem (logistics) expected results: a generative system without any reasoning capabilities is able to solve a problem of this type?
+state-of-the-art: LLM applied to similar problems (paper with "EXPLORING AND BENCHMARKING PLANNING CAPABILITIES OF LARGE LANGUAGE MODELS", "PDDL PLANNING WITH PRETRAINED LARGE LANGUAGE MODELS") specific problem of the thesis: objective/objectives: show the effectiveness of an LLM of a typical AI problem (logistics) expected results: a generative system without any reasoning capabilities is able to solve a problem of this type?
 And to what extent?